TYehan/KDU-Lab-Sheet-Solutions/README.md

 # Lab sheet Solutions 😌✌🏻

 Welcome to my lab sheets repository!
-This repository contains lab sheets that I created during my studies <b>(Intake 39)</b>.
+This repository contains lab sheets that I created during my studies ###(Intake 39).

 The purpose of this repository is to provide a helpful resource for other students who are studying similar subjects.
 However, I want to emphasize that copying these lab sheets is not encouraged.
 These sheets are intended to be used as a reference and guide, and students should try to complete the exercises on their own.